Anita-Kahenya/phase2-independent-project/README.md

 ## TITLE
-World Cup Finals Statistics
+World Cup History Finder

 ## AUTHOR : Name Date
 Name: Mark Kantet Sangiriaki 27/1/2023

 ## About
-A website for football fans where you can look up statistics for all past world cups.
+A website for football fans where you can view statistics for all past world cups.
 Click on the world cup final card and view the stats.

 ## Live Project Link